Job Opportunity - Programs Manager

 - Proven, effective experience in developing and delivering arts programming

-- A post-secondary education in the arts, education or a related field.
+- A post-secondary education in fine or craft arts, education or a related field.

-- A creative vision for new and exciting programming that will help to build creativity and the arts in the community
+- A creative vision for new and exciting programming that will build engagement with the arts and creativity in the Bow Valley community

 - Strong written and oral communications skills and an outgoing personality

-- The ability to recruit and retain skilled instructors for participation in arts programs and to develop effective program evaluation tools
+- The ability to recruit and retain skilled instructors and develop effective program evaluation tools

 - A comfort level managing art studios and equipment in multiple mediums with an understanding of ceramic arts and equipment especially valuable